 Would you like to travel the globe without leaving your kitchen?
-Guest writer Brette Sember, will let you do just that by introducing you to cookies from around the world.
+Author and guest writer, Brette Sember, will let you do just that by introducing you to cookies from around the world.
 Brette should know since she wrote the book on cookies: Cookie A Love Story.

 Although cookies are an exceptionally American treat, they are enjoyed in other areas of the world.
 The word cookie itself comes from the Dutch for ‘little cake,’ and the cookie’s roots are deeply connected to Western Europe.

 The cookie traveled with the colonists to the United States and took on a life of its own once it got here.
 There are cookies on every continent now and it has truly become a dessert enjoyed all over the world!

 Christmas is the most popular time of year for baking cookies.
 If you’re looking for new recipe ideas, check out these international cookies.

 South American cookies showcase the products of the continent, including cornmeal, citrus, cinnamon, brown sugar, peanuts, and pine nuts.
 A special South American cookie is the alfajore, two shortbread cookies cradling a rich dulce de leche filling.